ICR-Services/.github/profile/README.md

 ## Scientific Computing
 ### [The RSE Group](https://github.com/ICR-Services/RSE-Group)
-We acknowledge the RSE Group at The Institute of Cancer Research for providing software development and training.
+We acknowledge the RSE Group at The Institute of Cancer Research for providing software development, version control support, web hosting and training.
 Their support was instrumental in achieving the results presented in this paper. https://doi.org/10.5281/zenodo.10638989

 ---